-Notes eligible for investment must be rated "A" or higher by an NRSRO.
+Notes eligible for investment must have a rating category of "A" or higher by an NRSRO.
 No more than 10 percent of the agency's money may be invested in medium-term corporate notes of any one issuer.

 K. TIME DEPOSITS-CERTIFICATES OF DEPOSIT (non-negotiable certificates of deposit).
 Maximum term of 3 years.